 License holders must also provide a link to the TREC Consumer Protection Notice on the homepage of their business websites (see the definition of business website above).
 The Consumer Protection Notice provides information about filing a complaint with TREC, and information regarding the Real Estate Trust Account.

 Helpful Information to keep you in compliance

-TREC has developed the following information to help answer any questions and address issues about the posting and delivering requirements of these documents.
+We have developed the following flyers to help answer common questions you may have about posting and delivering requirements of these documents: